Return to the office

 Prevent Bacteria From Spreading

 Depending on where your office is located, it may be required to wear face masks inside all establishments.
 Otherwise, you can still ask your employees to wear face masks as they work.
 If wearing a mask while working is optional but difficult, make sure they wear the masks while collaborating and visiting common areas.
 Wearing a face mask prevents bacteria from spreading from person to person as they are talking or eating.
 It's also important to remind everyone to cover their mouth and nose when sneezing or coughing, wash their hands for at least 20 seconds, and use hand sanitizer.
+You can also use bladeless fans as a good way to purify the air whilst making your employees comfortable.

 Always Keep Your Office Clean